MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 ## Next Steps

-In case you will need to familiarize yourself with the capacity planning, please review [Compute and Storage][.\compute-and-storage-md]
+In case you will need to familiarize yourself with the capacity planning, please review [Compute and storage](choose-compute-storage.md)